Obroni99/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning in today's workshop?

+I learn best by working things out.
+It was helpful to work with other people, and have time to noodle on my own.

+What was the least helpful to your learning?

+It was very long.
+I am struggling to maintain focus.
+I can work for long periods of time, but learning for 8 hours is a bit much.

+Would you recommend this workshop to a friend?

+9. I am fan of Code fellows courses.
+It is hard for me to get excited about this material, but I know it will be useful in the future.